Cosmic-Ide/Cosmic-IDE/docs/data-permissions-and-security.md

 ## Backups and deletion

+- Android Auto Backup and device transfer rules (`backup_rules.xml` and `data_extraction_rules.xml`) back up user projects, plugins, and shared preferences while excluding heavy downloaded toolchains/runtimes.
+- Manual and filesystem backup ("Backup to File System" setting in Settings > About) exports projects, plugins, and shared preferences as a ZIP archive to external storage.
 - Project backup creates a ZIP through Android's document picker.
 - Project delete recursively removes the project directory and is not an undoable trash operation.
 - Toolchain uninstall removes the selected JDK installation.